thingsboard/thingsboard.github.io/_includes/docs/tutorials/function-based-on-telemetry-from-two-devices.md

 <br>

-**Output**. the calculated value is returned as a JSON object containing a key that represents the computed result, which is then used to store this value in the system.
+**Output**.
+The calculated value is returned as a JSON object containing a key that represents the computed result.
+This key, along with its value, is then stored in the system.

 - Set the output type as "**Time series**" to store the calculation result as time series data.
 - Assign **deltaTemperature** as the name of the variable that will store the calculation result.